Research roundup: Treating depression in older adults

 Practitioners who use RT should be aware that deeply hidden feelings or issues uncovered through discussing memories may lead to increased symptoms of depression, requiring appropriate follow-up interventions.
 Limitations to be considered with bibliotherapy include reading ability, visual acuity, motivation and ability to concentrate.
 However, given these options for intervening with depressed older adults, practitioners have choices to help them appropriately tailor treatment.

 Korte, J., Bohlmeijer, E.T., Cappeliez, P., Smit, F., & Westerhof, G. J. (2012).
 Life review therapy for older adults with moderate depressive symptomatology: A pragmatic randomized controlled trial.
 Psychological Medicine, 42(1) 1163-173.
 Doi: 10.1017/S0033291711002042

 Life review therapy, utilizing a structured assessment of past life experiences, aims to assist patients in two ways: to help them cope with negative experiences and conflicts, and to help them find positive meaning to life.

 Each session included three components: assimilation of negative past life events; claiming power over one’s life stories; and recalling specific positive memories.
-The results of the study indicated that life review therapy was effective in reducing moderate depressive symptoms, and these effects were maintained at 3-month and 9-month follow-ups.
+The results of the study indicated that life review therapy was effective in reducing moderate depressive symptoms, and these effects were maintained at three-month and nine-month follow-ups.

 Overall, life review therapy was effective in treating adults 55 and older with moderate depressive symptoms.
 However, moderator analyses found that life review therapy was more effective for patients with higher levels of extraversion who may be more inclined to share their thoughts and feelings with others in a group intervention.